Northern Gas Networks

 Reason for extending the project

-To continue with the project, the project timeline requires extending to undertake minor modification of the nosecone system and carryout the intended field trials.
+To continue with the project, the project timeline requires extending.
 There will be no impact to the project cost.

 The projects original drivers and anticipated forecasted benefits remain current.
 Although delays to the original project timeline have occurred, it will not attract any additional Capex costs.
 However, internal overhead cost will be impacted, but are expected to be minimal.

 Continuing with the project is deemed a credible option, therefore It is recommended the project completion date is extended to 30th July 2020.

 The agreed sealing length will have an impact upon the final design for the Nosecone used in the system as well as all other tooling including sealant injection and pipe pushing systems.
 SVI will use their extensive knowledge of sealants and injection techniques to help determine the best possible solution.

 The standard sealant application systems will not be suitable for use inside a customer’s property.
 They are inherently bulky and are not clean enough to be transferred from an external scenario to an interior one.
 A new applicator system will be able to inject sealant via the service head adapter port with a steady flow.
 SVI will aim to incorporate a self-mixing system into the applicator gun, this will remove the potential risk of spillages inside a customer’s property when mixing a two-part sealant by hand in buckets or within a sealed sachet.
 Powering the applicator will require discussion between NGN and SVI to establish an acceptable power source.
 It is thought that the agreed power source may also be used to power the PE pipe pushing system.